 - Ensure there are extra blades and the selection of blades outlined in the SOG.

 - Properly start the saw and get the engine up to its normal operating temperature by running at idle speed for two minutes.

-- Increase the engine speed to it maximum rpms for 30 seconds.
+- Increase the engine speed to its maximum rpms for 30 seconds.

 - Bring the engine speed back to idle for no more than 30 seconds.

 Every saw manufacturer has specific recommendations for the start-up and shutdown sequences for their particular saw.
-Make sure your SOG reference the information from the manufacturer.
+Make sure your SOG references the information from the manufacturer.

 The idling-down process is very important because failing to do so will allow the engine's carburetor to flood with unburned fuel, not a good thing for a saw that's about to return to its place on the apparatus.

-It is probably a good idea to include this start-up and shutdown sequence following the saws use in tactical operations in your SOG.
-Think about it: the saw went to work without a proper warm-up and was likely shut down without a proper cool down.
+It's a good idea to include this start-up and shutdown sequence following the saws use in tactical operations in your SOG.
+Think about it: The saw went to work without a proper warm-up and was likely shut down without a proper cool down.
 This procedure might extend the saw's life.

-Oh, the answer to the pop quiz question.
-Two-stroke gasoline engines use a gasoline and oil mixture because the engine depends on the fuel to lubricate its internal parts.
+Pop quiz answer: Two-stroke gasoline engines use a gasoline and oil mixture because the engine depends on the fuel to lubricate its internal parts.
 This feature is what enables a two-stroke engine to run efficiently regardless of its orientation.